-Having been appointed England manager on a temporary basis in September 2016, in his first three games in charge, Gareth Southgate led his team to victories over Malta and Scotland and a draw against Slovenia.
-Those three games came in the qualifying stages for the 2018 World Cup, but it was a friendly in his fourth match in temporary charge that provided his biggest test up to that point, as Spain visited Wembley.
+Having been appointed England manager on a temporary basis in September 2016, Gareth Southgate led his new team to victories over Malta and Scotland, and a draw against Slovenia in his first three games in charge.
+Those three games came in qualification for the 2018 World Cup, but it was a friendly in his fourth match that provided his biggest test up to that point – when Spain visited Wembley.

 Southgate's energetic team made a promising start when Jamie Vardy was brought down in the penalty area by Pepe Reina, before then-Liverpool midfielder Adam Lallana scored from the spot.
 Early in the second half Vardy headed in from Jordan Henderson’s cross to give England a convincing lead.